vprabhudesai/ad-predictive-factors/README.md

 - Leverage various Python tools, including Pandas, Scikit-learn, and Matplotlib, to analyze and visualize the data.

 **Key Features:**
-- Data exploration and preprocessing (cleaning, transformation) (REMOVED DOCTORINCHARGE COLUMN)
+- Data exploration and preprocessing (cleaning, transformation, scaling)
-- Model selection and evaluation using metrics like (XXX...accuracy and R-squared.)
+- Model selection and evaluation using metrics like accuracy and R-squared.
 - Visualization of key factors influencing Alzheimer's prediction.

 ## Data Collection and Preparation